jpablomch/vdms/INSTALL.md

   * cp -r include/* /usr/local/include (may need to run as sudo)
   * This is a headers-only library, no compilation/installation necessary

-[Google Test](https://github.com/google/googletest) is used for the unit tests included in the test folder.
-To install:

-    sudo apt-get install cmake libgtest-dev

-Unfortunately this doesn't actually install gtest;
-you need to do the following steps to get it to work correctly:

-    cd /usr/src/gtest/
-    sudo cmake CMakeLists.txt
-    sudo make
-    sudo cp *.a /usr/lib

 ## [OpenCV](https://opencv.org/)

 VDMS may be fine with newer versions of OpenCV, but below are instructions for installing OpenCV v3.3.1

     wget https://github.com/opencv/opencv/archive/3.3.1.zip